harrytucker/lego-scoreboard/MANUAL.md

 - `reset-teams`

 ## Stages
-a stage identfies the current place in the competition.
+A stage identfies the current place in the competition.
 It can take one of 5 values, represented as the following numbers internally:

 0. Round 1
 1. Round 2 (UK Final only)